socialmath/socialmath.github.io/_love/two_laws.md

 common love of God, begin to love each other.
 As stated above, $$B$$ actually doesn't have to be God _per se_, but could be a mission or activity.
-Then the resulting community is not a religious community, but rather a community built around that misssion or activity.
+Then the resulting community is not a religious community, but rather a community built around that mission or activity.

 We can also view the formation of communities in this way with the interpretation of love in terms of interests.
 If a whole bunch of